What Are Insurance Carriers’ Duties On Property Claims?

 If you have a valid claim, your attorney will be able to deal with your insurance company on your behalf until your claim has been fully and finally resolved.

-Working through the Claim Process:
+Working through the Insurance Claim Process:

 After a property loss, you must report the damage to your insurance company agent or representative to start the claim process.